Live series

 Shelter CPI, year over year · +31.1% vs. Jan 2020

-Housing remains a stubborn pressure point.
-Shelter keeps the everyday cost floor high even when other categories cool.
+Housing pressure has not broken.
+Shelter continues to keep the household cost floor elevated even when other categories cool.

 Live series